kgrid/kgrid-cli/docs/README.md

 DESCRIPTION
   The download command will download KOs to the current directory by default or the directory specified by '-d'.
-The KO to be downloaded can be specified by either the filename, a manifest or a list of manifest files.
+The KO to be downloaded can be specified by either the filename (a local ZIP file or a URL), or a manifest file or a comma-delimited list of manifest files (could be a mix of local files and URLs).
 ```

 _See code: [src/commands/download.js](https://github.com/kgrid/kgrid-cli/blob/v0.6.0/src/commands/download.js)_